Updated: Sep 8

 The list of 28 countries below are exempted from written examination and practical driving skills.

-Australia, Austria, Belgium, Britain, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Holland, Iceland, Ireland, Italy, Korea, Luxembourg, Monaco, New Zealand, Norway, Portugal, Slovenia, Kingdom of Spain, Sweden, Switzerland, United State of America (States of Maryland and Washington only), and Taiwan.
+Australia, Austria, Belgium, Britain, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Holland, Iceland, Ireland, Italy, Korea, Luxembourg, Monaco, New Zealand, Norway, Poland, Portugal, Slovenia, Kingdom of Spain, Sweden, Switzerland, United Kingdom, United State of America (States of Ohio, States of Oregon, States of Colorado, States of Hawaii, States of Maryland and Washington only), and Taiwan.

-If you need a driving training prior to your practical examination, please contact us to check the schedules and reserve a slot for your training.
-Check this link for details.
+If you need a driving training prior to your practical examination, please make a booking from our online system and select the appropriate service needed.
+Check this link https://www.eds-jp.com/book-online for details.